mumbleskates/bilrost/README.md

 buffer rather than copying.
 (This could also work for any other input type that has a zero-copy `bytes::Buf::copy_to_bytes()` optimization.)

-**Plain byte arrays, as you might expect, only accept one exact length of data;
+**Plain byte arrays, as we might expect, only accept one exact length of data;
 other lengths are considered invalid values.

 ***`bilrost::Blob` is a transparent wrapper for `Vec<u8>` in that is a drop-in